 Location: 3500 W Northwest Hwy, Dallas, TX 75220

-Good to know: flow bowl, street plaza, snake run, pool, lights, shaded seating, restrooms, water fountains.
+Good to know: flow bowl, street plaza, snake run, pool, lights, shaded seating.

 For current hours and seasonal closures, see the official Bachman Lake Skate Park page.